CumulusNetworks/docs/content/cumulus-linux-44/Monitoring-and-Troubleshooting/Network-Troubleshooting/SPAN-and-ERSPAN.md

 - To configure SPAN with NVUE, run the `nv set system port-mirror session <session-id> span <option>` command.
 - To configure ERSPAN with NVUE, run the `nv set system port-mirror session <session-id> erspan <option>` command.

-SPAN and ERSPAN configuration requires a seesion ID, which is a number between 0 and 7.
+SPAN and ERSPAN configuration requires a session ID, which is a number between 0 and 7.

 You can set the following SPAN and ERSPAN options:
 - Source port (`src-port`)